-If you can't complete the tax return for your business by the April filing date, you can request an extension of time to file.
-Once you file the application for an extension, how much additional time does this give you to file?
+If you can't complete the tax return for your business by the filing date, you can request an extension of time to file.
+This article discusses how and when to file, what form to use, and other important information about extensions.

 - There is only one extension allowed per tax year.
 You can't keep getting multiple extensions.